courses-ionio/hci/projects/2019116/README.md

 	echo -n "Please enter a name for your mp3 file: " read NAME

-	#Download and play a song
+	#Downloads and plays a song

 	youtube-dl -x --audio-format mp3 -o "$NAME.%(ext)s" "$URL" mpv "$NAME.mp3"

-	#Ask the users if they want to delete the mp3 file
+	#Asks the user if they want to delete the mp3 file

 	while :
         do